lovnishverma/bigdataecosystem/spark.md

 ---

-This complete document now provides both the theoretical explanations and the Scala-based examples for your hands-on Apache Spark session.
-It ensures a seamless learning experience and covers loading data from various sources, transforming data, and querying it using Spark SQL.
+This document provides both theoretical explanations and Scala-based examples for your hands-on Apache Spark session.
+It covers loading data from various sources, transforming data, and querying it using Spark SQL.